zzzeek/stretch_cluster/README.rst

 ============

 * We aren't using Pacemaker to control the new Galera cluster or the clustercheck engine, we are just launching the Docker container from Ansible here.

+* At the moment, pointing Keystone services at the new database with two regions and restarting everything using "docker restart <service>" is producing a non-working setup.
+I've set region configuration for all services but need to debug where it's going wrong.